 Some Affiliate Companies Or Marketers, Are Willing To Give Away Extra Materials To Help You Generate More Sales; so it's worth considering the added value that such extras represent.

+The Best Types Of Free Materials Are Those Which Can Help You Provide More Value To Your Customers.

-Some Sellers will give you things like "free reports" that you can use to incentivize a purchase.
+For Instance: Some Sellers will give you things like "free reports" that you can use to incentivize a purchase.

 What's The Market Like?